 Being underweight or overweight are risk factors for osteoporosis, so maintaining a healthy weight is important.

 Image source: 123rf

 4. Don’t smoke and go easy on the drinks

-We all know smoking is bad for our health and that includes our bones.
-Studies have shown that smoking can prevent your body from absorbing calcium and lower your bone mass.
+We all know smoking is bad for our health and that includes our bone health.
+Studies have shown that smoking can prevent your body from absorbing calcium and can lower your bone mass.

 Similarly, too much alcohol is bad for your general health and your bones.

 5. Injury prevention

 As you age, injuries take longer to heal so it’s better to avoid them in the first place if possible.
 Removing hazards around the house like things lying on the floor can help prevent nasty falls and fractures.